sen-Kawa/pong-game/docs/components/friendship/AddFriend.md

 - Side effects: Updates the `isAdded` status, displays appropriate status messages and emits the `friendAdded` event upon success.

 ### Notes
-- The component uses the `ButtonC` component for rendering the button.
+- The component uses the `ButtonApp` component for rendering the button.
 The button text and color are determined by the `isAdded` status.
 - Messages about the friend addition outcome are displayed temporarily and then cleared after a set time.

 ### Dependencies
-- This component relies on the [ButtonC](../../../frontend/src/components/Button.vue) component for rendering the button.
+- This component relies on the [ButtonApp](../../../frontend/src/components/ButtonApp.vue) component for rendering the button.
 - Friend addition functionality is provided by the `postAddFriend` function from the [friendship API](../../../frontend/src/components/user/friends/api/friendship.api.ts) module.